ploiid10/react-artsy/README.md

 ### Setup Before running
+This project uses the graphql endpoint https://metaphysics-staging.artsy.net/v2.
 You will need to set up headers with both:
 Open https://staging.artsy.net, sign in and evaluate in a dev console _(CMD+Shift+C in Chrome)_
 - `x-access-token`
 - `x-user-id`